IBSOLVMIR® can improve the efficacy in cell therapy

 Completed clinical studies

-Patients with severe diabetes were treated with IBsolvMIR at the time of islet transplantation surgery.
+Patients with severe diabetes were treated with IBSOLVMIR at the time of islet transplantation surgery.
 They showed improvement to the same extent as compared to the maximum dose treatment with heparin.

-IBsolvMIR has been administered to 69 healthy volunteers and 10 patients with severe diabetes, without drug-related safety concerns.
+IBSOLVMIR has been administered to 69 healthy volunteers and 10 patients with severe diabetes, without drug-related safety concerns.

-Planned clinical studies
+Ongoing clinical studies